-Seer has the ability to disincorporation her perception from her physical body allowing her to 'travel' over a tremendous range (@ 20 miles).
+Seer has the ability to disincorporation her perception from her physical body allowing her to 'travel' over a tremendous range (@ 20 kilometers).
 She can see as well as hear what is going on within her normal perception range subject to normal modifiers.
 There are a number of limitations, such as 'getting into the right state of mind' (Extra Time to Activate) and getting herself hyped for the mission (Only cost END to Activate).
 Once established she becomes mostly unaware of what is going on around her body and usually operates from a safe location.
 'Almost totally unaware' means that she can hear and respond if spoken to directly through 'the Connection' but she does not 'see' or 'hear' what is occurring near her body.
 A typical scenario would be for her to set up in a safe place, activate her power, then navigate her Point of View to the desired location which will take time based on the distance to that location.
 She is unrestricted as to where her Point of View can go as it can pass through obstacles such as walls and even the earth, however, during these instances she is effectively blind and deaf depending on the material she is 'passing ' through.
 She can move her point of view to very close up or into a high altitude to provide a overview of a larger area.
 While in her 'Point of View' state, she is hyper alert and able to rapidly take in (read) a situation including noting the location of all elements within the area (team, villains, normals, dogs, cats, vehicles, etc.).
 With her 'Connection' power she is able to act as an eye-in-the-sky or spy for the team.

 Her 'Connection' is a power that allows her to mentally communicate with up to eight people at a time.
 She must have permission to make the 'Connection' and cannot force it.
 Through the 'Connection ' she is able to 'project' what she sees to others but this is a one-way thing.
 Those in the group will see what she sees as an overlay to their normal sight which may take some getting used to.
 The communications part of the 'Connection' is a shared hearing.
 This allows each member of the Connection to verbalize as if the group were on a common radio channel.
 Any message must be spoken aloud, even if only in a barely audible whisper.